popkristina/rag_poc_solution/README.md

 - Internal Documentation: Extend the system to include Company X's internal documentation while ensuring compliance with security and geographical restrictions.
 - Advanced Features: Implement the nice-to-have features, such as advanced recommendations and contextual understanding, to further enhance the system.

 # DEMO Usage

+# Final System Requirements

+### 1. Objective

+The objective of the final system is the same as the one of the POC, except